NextCenturyCorporation/mcs-scene-generator/ILE_API.md

 island_size + right as well.
 By default, the target is a soccer ball with scale between 1 and 3.

-For hooked tools, different min/max rules apply.
+For hooked and isosceles tools, different min/max rules apply.
 See LavaTargetToolConfig for details.

 The tool is a pushable/pullable tool object with a length equal